silverstripe/cwp/docs/en/developer.md

 user would see them in their browser.
 That means if you have a specific page type and template, then that template will be rendered using the same template when exporting the page to PDF.

-You can of course, override the template specifically for the PDF by creating a new template in your theme and suffix it with `_downloadpdf` in the file name.
+You can override the template specifically for the PDF by creating a new template in your theme and suffix it with `_downloadpdf` in the file name.
 For example, to override the generic `Page` template and add something that only shows in the exported PDF, you would create a file called `Page_downloadpdf.ss` in your theme's template/Layout folder.